 Students will discover how air, water, and soil are cycles through ecosystems.
 Activities include assembling a carbon cycle puzzle, playing a food pyramid game that highlights bio-magnification and participating in a water cycle board game.
 Other lessons focus on the process of photosynthesis and the air cycle.
 During a Discovery Hike, students will find clue cards and gather information to reveal the identity of a mystery animal waiting for them at the end of the trail.

 Gifts of the Sun

 The sun powers our planet and its cycles.
-During this program, students will learn about our solar system, the structure of the sun, and its affects on the Earth.
-Hand-on activities will illuminate photosynthesis and the various forms of light using radiometers, spectroscopes and simple molecular models.
+During this program, students will learn about the structure of the sun, and its effects on the Earth.
+Hands-on activities will illuminate photosynthesis and the various forms of light using radiometers, spectroscopes, and simple molecular models.
 At the Solar Station, various types of solar powered devices will be on display.
 Cookies baked in a solar oven will be served at the end of the program.

-Students will learn about the process of adaptation and how biodiversity ensures health on an ecosystem and global level.
+Students will learn about the process of adaptation and how biodiversity ensures good health on an ecosystem and global level.
 The concepts of beneficial and detrimental traits, mutation and natural selection will be discussed.
-With provided guidelines, students will create an imaginary critter using found natural objects.
-During an analysis of animal skulls, students will learn the characteristics of carnivores, omnivores and herbivores.
-They will also observe a variety of survival strategies of plants and animals while on a guided nature hike,
+During an analysis of animal skulls, students will learn the characteristics of carnivores, omnivores, and herbivores.
+They will also observe a variety of survival strategies of plants and animals while on a guided nature hike.

 Elementary, Secondary and Post-Secondary